Sometimes we earn a few cents when you click on a link.

 I have read people also called it a Japanese beetle bag and when you look at my picture I can see why.

-How Does The Japanese Beetle Bags Work?
+How Does The Japanese Beetle Trap Work?

 - Put the top together